caocmai/Next-Chord/proposal.md

 ## Description

 Next Chord is an iOS app intended for musicians to find the next suggested chord based on the parent chord.
-Suggested chords will be based on common chord progessions used in music.
+Suggested chords will be based on common conventional chord progessions used in music.

 ## Challenges I Anticipate

-Finding a way to create the APP that is user friendly and attractive.
+Finding a way to create the app that is user friendly and attractive.
 Maybe understing how the chord wheel works to add more custom chord progessions.
 Adding sounds to the APP.
 Resolving bugs will definitely be a challenge.

 ## Project "Skateboard" Ideation